Accessibility Tools

 How are Heel Fractures diagnosed?

 The evaluation of a heel fracture is done with imaging studies such as X-rays and CT scans.
-Based on the severity of the fracture, your doctor decides on the treatment.
+Based on the severity of the fracture, your foot doctor decides on the treatment.

 Fracture of the heel is considered serious and can cause problems if not treated correctly.
 They are treated based on the type of fracture and the extent of soft tissue damage.
 Non-surgical treatment is advised for non-displaced fractures and may include: